john-itcsolutions/cheirrs/README.md

 You need to copy any CA.cert in your /etc/ssl/certs folder to <machine-number-docker-registry>:/home/ubuntu/, ie:

+`juju run --unit docker-registry/0 'mkdir -p /etc/docker/registry'`

+`juju run --unit docker-registry/0 'chown ubuntu:ubuntu /etc/docker/registry'`

-`juju scp /etc/ssl/certs/xyz.pem <machine-number-docker-registry>:/home/ubuntu/ca.cert`
+`juju scp path/to/ca.cert docker-registry/0:/etc/docker/registry`

 You also need to make your own host.crt and host.key from a self signed certificate, and then:

-`juju scp path/to/host.key <machine-number-docker-registry>:/home/ubuntu/`
+`juju scp path/to/host.key docker-registry/0:/etc/docker/registry`

-`juju scp path/to/host.crt <machine-number-docker-registry>:/home/ubuntu/`
+`juju scp path/to/host.crtdocker-registry/0:/etc/docker/registry`

-`juju ssh <docker-registry-machine-number>`

-`sudo mkdir -p /etc/docker/registry`

-`sudo cp host.* /etc/docker/registry`

-`sudo cp ca.cert /etc/docker/registry`

 In order to config docker-registry vm with certs: